 UDP Header –

-UDP header is 8-bytes fixed and simple header, while for TCP it may vary from 20 bytes to 60 bytes.
-First 8 Bytes contains all necessary header information and remaining part consist of data.
-UDP port number fields are each 16 bits long, therefore range for port numbers defined from 0 to 65535; port number 0 is reserved.
-Port numbers help to distinguish different user requests or process.
+UDP header is an 8-bytes fixed and simple header, while for TCP it may vary from 20 bytes to 60 bytes.
+The first 8 Bytes contains all necessary header information and the remaining part consist of data.
+UDP port number fields are each 16 bits long, therefore the range for port numbers is defined from 0 to 65535; port number 0 is reserved.
+Port numbers help to distinguish different user requests or processes.

-- Source Port : Source Port is 2 Byte long field used to identify port number of source.
+- Source Port: Source Port is a 2 Byte long field used to identify the port number of the source.

-- Destination Port : It is 2 Byte long field, used to identify the port of destined packet.
+- Destination Port: It is a 2 Byte long field, used to identify the port of the destined packet.

-- Length : Length is the length of UDP including header and the data.
-It is 16-bits field.
+- Length: Length is the length of UDP including the header and the data.
+It is a 16-bits field.

-- Checksum : Checksum is 2 Bytes long field.
-It is the 16-bit one’s complement of the one’s complement sum of the UDP header, pseudo header of information from the IP header and the data, padded with zero octets at the end (if necessary) to make a multiple of two octets.
+- Checksum: Checksum is 2 Bytes long field.
+It is the 16-bit one’s complement of the one’s complement sum of the UDP header, the pseudo-header of information from the IP header, and the data, padded with zero octets at the end (if necessary) to make a multiple of two octets.

 Applications of UDP:

-- Used for simple request response communication when size of data is less and hence there is lesser concern about flow and error control.
+- Used for simple request-response communication when the size of data is less and hence there is lesser concern about flow and error control.

-- It is suitable protocol for multicasting as UDP supports packet switching.
+- It is a suitable protocol for multicasting as UDP supports packet switching.